robtimus/obfuscation-jackson-databind/README.md

     Module module = ObfuscationModule.defaultModule();
     mapper.registerModule(module);

 This will automatically allow all instances of [Obfuscated](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscated.html) to be serialized and deserialized, without the need for any custom serializer or deserializer.
 In fact, any annotation used (apart from the ones below) will be used for the `Obfuscated` object's *value*, not the `Obfuscated` object itself.
-That means that you can provide custom serialization and/or deserialization for the value the way you're used to, without needing to wrap it inside a new annotation.
+That means that you can provide custom serialization and/or deserialization for the value the way you're used to, without needing to wrap it inside a new serializer or deserializer.

 ## Annotation-based obfuscation